mhansen22/startup/notes.md

 <script src="https://cdn.jsdelivr.net/npm/bootstrap@5.2.3/dist/js/bootstrap.min.js" integrity="sha384-cuYeSxntonz0PPNlHhBs68uyIAVpIIOZZ5JqeqvYYIcEL727kskC66kF92t6Xl2V" crossorigin="anonymous"></script>
 - Write your HTML code within the <body> tags to structure your web page content.
 - Open your HTML file in a web browser to see the Bootstrap styling and functionality applied to your content.

+## JavaScript Startup:

+1. JavaScript Usage: JavaScript adds interactivity to the Simon game, handling login, gameplay, and high scores.

+2. Local Storage: Browser's storage retains user info (like username) and high scores for future sessions.

+3. Code Structure: Files like login.js, play.js, and scores.js manage different game aspects.

+4. Gameplay: Understand how the game functions, including button sequences and score updates.

+5. loning & Modification: Clone the repo, review code, and experiment with changes.

+6. Deployment: Use the deployment script to host the game in a production environment.

+7. Documentation: Keep notes updated with insights from code study for future reference.

+## Scope:

+1. Global Scope: Variables visible to all code.

+var globalVar = 'Global'; // Global scope

+function exampleFunction() {
+  console.log(globalVar); // Accessible
+}

+2. Module Scope: Variables visible to all code running in a module.

+// In a module file
+const moduleVar = 'Module'; // Module scope

+Function Scope: Variables visible within a function.

+function exampleFunction() {
+  var functionVar = 'Function'; // Function scope console.log(functionVar); // Accessible
+}

+3. Block Scope: Variables visible within a block of code delimited by curly braces.

+if (true) {
+  let blockVar = 'Block'; // Block scope console.log(blockVar); // Accessible
+}

+this:

+1. Global this:

+console.log(this); // Refers to globalThis object

+2. Function this:

+function exampleFunction() {
+  console.log(this); // Refers to owning object or globalThis }
+exampleFunction(); // Global context

+3. Object this:

+const obj = {
+  prop: 'Object',
+  method() {
+    console.log(this.prop); // Refers to the object
+  }
+};
+obj.method(); // Object context

+Closure:

+1. Functions retain access to variables from their creation scope, even when executed outside that scope.

+function outerFunction() {
+  const outerVar = 'Outer';

+  function innerFunction() {
+    console.log(outerVar); // Accesses outerVar from its creation scope }

+  return innerFunction;
+}

+const closure = outerFunction();
+closure(); // Prints 'Outer'

+2. Arrow functions inherit this from their lexical enclosing scope.

+const obj = {
+  prop: 'Object',
+  method: function() {
+    const arrowFunc = () => {
+      console.log(this.prop); // Inherits 'this' from method's context };
+    arrowFunc();
+  }
+};
+obj.method(); // Prints 'Object'